MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/http-request-plugin.md

 | *Content* | string |  | The body content to send with the request.
 The content is encoded in `UTF-8` and the media type for the `Content-Type` attribute is `application/json`. |

 > [!NOTE]
 > To specify an optional parameter that follows an optional parameter, make sure to provide a value for the preceding optional parameter.
-For more information, see [Syntax conventions](syntax-conventions.md).
+For more information, see [Working with optional parameters](syntax-conventions.md#working-with-optional-parameters).

 ## Authentication and authorization